connectrpc/connectrpc.com/docs/faq.md

 Interceptors can't be used to configure CORS.
 CORS is a security feature of the browsers and involves `OPTIONS` requests. `OPTIONS` requests can't be matched as RPC requests, and so interceptors can't be used to configure CORS.
 It's purely an HTTP concern.
-Both [connect-go][cors-go] and [connect-es][cors-es] have docs that show how to configure CORS for their respective HTTP libraries.
+Both [Connect-Go][cors-go] and [Connect-ES][cors-es] have docs that show how to configure CORS for their respective HTTP libraries.

 ### How does vanguard-go integrate with Connect interceptors?

-A [connect-go] handler wrapped with [Vanguard](https://github.com/connectrpc/vanguard-go) can use connect-go interceptors like any other connect-go handler, whether the incoming request is REST or one of the supported protocols. connect-go interceptors cannot be applied to gRPC handlers or proxy handlers.
+A Connect-Go handler wrapped with [Vanguard](https://github.com/connectrpc/vanguard-go) can use Connect-Go interceptors like any other Connect-Go handler, whether the incoming request is REST or one of the supported protocols.
+Connect-Go interceptors cannot be applied to gRPC handlers or proxy handlers.
 Use gRPC interceptors or net/http middleware instead.

 ### Missing trailers with Ambassador